hashicorp/consul/plugin/reverse/README.md

 # reverse

-*reverse* allows CoreDNS to respond dynamically to a PTR request and the related A/AAAA request.
+*reverse* allows for dynamic responses to PTR and the related A/AAAA requests.

 ## Syntax